Reviewed by

 What is a Foreign Company Registration Number (FCRN)?

-• Incorporation: The company must have been incorporated or legally registered outside the geographical boundaries of India.
+• Place of Incorporation: The company is legally registered outside India.

 India stands out as a top choice for international businesses, thanks to its extensive and youthful workforce, swiftly expanding economy, advantageous geographical position, and flourishing digital ecosystem.
 These elements, coupled with governmental backing and a vast consumer base, position India as an exceptionally appealing location for foreign investment and expansion.